ibexa/documentation-user/docs/personalization/scenarios.md

 ---
-description: Scenarios define which recommendation results should be given in which situations.
+description: Scenarios define which recommendation results should be given in different situations.
 ---

 # Scenarios